jaarso0/SiteIntel0/README.md

 **Paste a URL.
 Get a production-ready AI support agent in under 90 seconds.**

-SiteIntel crawls any website, builds a structured knowledge base in a single LLM call, and deploys both a streaming chat agent and a live WebRTC voice agent — all grounded in that site's actual content.
+SiteIntel crawls any website, builds a structured knowledge base in a single LLM call, and deploys both a streaming chat agent and a live WebRTC voice agent, all grounded in that site's actual content.
 No manual Q&A writing.
 No prompt engineering.
 No per-page API calls.

 ---